 Our lives of consecration are mirrored on the life of Jesus Christ who was chaste, poor, and obedient.
 Thus, we profess vows of poverty, chastity, and obedience.
 These are called the evangelical counsels:

 - Chastity: the total gift of one’s heart, affections, desires to the God who is Love

-- Poverty: the gift of letting go of all possessions to posses Him who is All-in-All
+- Poverty: the gift of letting go of all possessions to possess Him who is All-in-All

 - Obedience: the union of one’s will with that of Jesus who continues to speak and act through His Church’s representatives

 If this resonates in your own heart and soul, our Lord is inviting you to be open to the possibility of a life of intimate relationship with Him.
-Seek out the advice of a trusted priest, sister, dedicated lay-person as you begin your journey of religious vocation discernment.
+Seek out the advice of a trusted priest or sister as you begin your journey of religious vocation discernment.